VTUL/InstallScripts/README.md

 cp example_site_secrets.yml site_secrets.yml
 ```

 The Ansible playbook will be expecting a repository-ignored `site_secrets.yml` YAML file.
 Read the variable contents of the file and adjust accordingly to match your local environment.
+All configurable aspects of the application to be deployed may be altered by changing settings in this file.

 #### TLS certificate and key

 A TLS certificate and key file may be placed in the `local_files/` directory for use in the system being set up.
 The certificate should be named `local_files/cert.pem` and the key named `local_files/key.pem`.

 If either of the aforementioned files is not present then a self-signed TLS certificate and key pair will be generated and used instead.

+#### Local files

+Sometimes, local files may be supplied during the deployment or provisioning of a target application, e.g., carousel images for the `data-repo` application, TLS key files, etc. Such local (and potentially sensitive) files should be placed in the `local_files` directory.
+The contents of the `local_files` directory hierarchy are subject to `.gitignore` and so won't be checked in via Git accidentally.

 #### Authorized keys for SFTP